Neo-Ciber94/seria/website/docs/getting-started/serializing-promises.md

 For most cases this is enough, `stringifyAsync` will await all the promises found before returning the serialized value that then can be parsed back with `seria.parse`, all the promises returned by `parse` with be promises which value is just a `Promise.resolve(value)`.

-But when you are communicating between a server and client maybe you don't want your client to wait for all the promises to resolve to get the value back, for those use cases you need to use `seria.stringifyToStream` and `seria.parseStream`.
+But when you are communicating between a server and client maybe you don't want your client to wait for all the promises to resolve to get the value back, for those use cases you need to use `seria.stringifyToStream` and `seria.parseFromStream`.

 ## stringifyToStream